 Zinaida Benenson leads the Human Factors in Security and Privacy Group at the IT Security Infrastructures Lab of the University of Erlangen-Nuremberg, Germany.
 Her research interests include usability of security- and privacy-enhancing technologies, decision making and risk perception in security and privacy, and also technical security issues in distributed systems, especially in wireless sensor networks and in pervasive computing.
 Zinaida received her PhD in Computer Science from the University of Mannheim, Germany, on the topic of cryptographic access control protocols for wireless sensor networks.

-Emiliano De Cristofaro is a Senior Lecturer (~Associate Professor) at University College London (UCL).
+Emiliano De Cristofaro is a Reader (Associate Professor) in Security and Privacy Enhancing Technologies at University College London (UCL).
 Prior to joining UCL in 2013, he was a research scientist at PARC (a Xerox company).
 In 2011, he received a PhD in Networked Systems from the University of California, Irvine, advised by Gene Tsudik.
 His research interests include privacy technologies, systems security, applied cryptography, and web privacy/security measurements.
 He has served as program co-chair of the Security & Privacy track at WWW 2018, the Privacy Enhancing Technologies Symposium (PETS) in 2013 and 2014 (now serving in its board), and of the Workshop on Genome Privacy and Security (GenoPri 2015).

 Felix Freiling is a full professor of computer science at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) in Erlangen, Germany.
 Before joining FAU he held professor positions at RWTH Aachen University and University of Mannheim, Germany.
 Felix received a PhD in Computer Science from Technische Universität Darmstadt, Germany.
 His thesis was selected as the best computer science dissertation in 2001 by Gesellschaft für Informatik (GI) in Germany.
 After graduating, he spent 18 months as a postdoc at Ecole Polytechnique Federale de Lausanne (EPFL) in Switzerland.
 His research interests are the theory and practice of dependable distributed systems.